 The city of Magdeburg (pop.
-240,000) in central Germany is an odd mixture with a great deal of ugliness, a couple pockets of liveliness, and next to no charm, but also a number of showstopper highlights of global significance, especially for architecture fans.
-The city was 90% destroyed in World War II which of course means only 10% of the buildings are from before 1950 or so.
+240,000) in central Germany is an odd mixture: a couple of showstopper highlights with global signficance for architecture fans, and a few pockets of liveliness, alongside a great deal of ugliness and next to no charm.
+It was 90% destroyed in World War II which of course means only 10% of the buildings are from before 1950 or so.
 Walking around you would hardly know the city is over 1,200 years old and was gloriously, opulently beautiful and prosperous before the war.
-The oldest documentation of Magdeburg is from 805 and it was a center of power of the first emperor of the Holy Roman Empire, Otto I, who was crowned in 962.
-What follows are a few of the higlights but not a full overview of the city.
+The oldest documentation of Magdeburg is from 805 and in the late 9th century it was a center of power of the Holy Roman Empire.
+What follows is the major highlights and a few fascinating little odds and ends.

 This is the Weissensee Jewish Cemetery in Berlin, the second-largest in Europe with 115,000 graves on 100 acres.
 There aren’t any graves of people who are at all well-known in the U.S. but quite a few names are well-known in Germany such as founders of major department stores and publishing companies, writers, artists and musicians.
 It is still in use.
 Weissensee is the name of the neighborhood in Berlin and means White Lake.
 I uploaded a short video here.